Meet our Research Students

 Thesis title: Seaweed cultivation for the biofiltration of nutrients from the great barrier reef lagoon

-Supervisor: Associate Professor Emma Jackson
+Supervisor: Professor Emma Jackson

 With a background in sustainable aquaculture and novel food systems, Emma is now undertaking a PhD at CQUniversity’s Gladstone Marina campus in Queensland, exploring the potential for seaweed cultivation to be used as a tool for the biofiltration of nutrients from the Great Barrier Reef Lagoon.
-Although the Australian coastline has ideal growing conditions for high value, native seaweeds, there are currently few ocean-based seaweed farming operations based there and the establishment of commercial seaweed farms is hindered by gaps in breeding and cultivation knowledge for many seaweed species.
+Although the Australian coastline has ideal growing conditions for high value, native seaweeds, there are currently few ocean-based seaweed farming operations based here, and the establishment of commercial seaweed farms is hindered by gaps in breeding and cultivation knowledge for many seaweed species.

 Jack Greenshields